 Honfleur’s artistic fame is all thanks to landscape painter Eugène Boudin, who was born in the town in 1824.
 He was one of the first landscape painters to paint outside ‘en plein air‘ and was famous for his beautifully captured skies and seascapes.
 In the 1850s he befriended an 18-year-old Claude Monet.
 Back in those days Monet had been painting charcoal caricatures, but Boudin encouraged him to try landscapes instead – and the rest is history.
 Monet fell in love with Honfleur and brought artist friends like Courbet, Sisley, Pissarro and Renoir to visit.
 And as the Impressionist movement took off, Honfleur’s fame grew.

 There’s a museum dedicated to Boudin in Honfleur’s Place Erik Satie if you want to find out more about him.
 Paintings and sculptures from the 19th- and 20th-century featuring the town and the area are on display.
 As well as works by Monet and Courbet there are lots of Boudin’s canvases and sketches of the harbour, coast and countryside.
-There’s also a special exhibition at the museum until 3 October 2016 as part of the annual Normandy Impressionist Festival – this year’s festival theme is Impressionist portraits.
+There are also a special exhibitions during October’s Normandy Impressionist Festival.

 Honfleur’s art scene isn’t just in the past, a community of painters, sculptors, photographers and jewellery-makers are still drawn to the town today.
 You’ll usually see an easel or two set up in the Vieux Bassin, with painters capturing the same scenes the Impressionists did 200 years before.
 There are also galleries and studios open to visitors, though head into the backstreets to find the best – and best-value – places.
 And if you want to try your hand at creating your own masterpiece you can take a class with a local artist.